kjinwoo12/UE4Study-NetworkFPS/Documents/PickUpWeapon.md

 # PickUpWeapon
-PickUpWeapon is the base class of pickable actor.
-It makes WeaponBase actor can be picked by FPSCharacter.
+PickUpWeapon is the base class for pickable actor.
+It makes for WeaponBase actor can be picked by FPSCharacter.
 All of the actors

 # Index
 - [Tutorial](#_Tutorial)